SystemsApproach/security/principles.rst

 In the context of networking, this principle implies that applications which access the network should only have access to the set of resources needed to do their jobs.
+The concept of zero trust, which has started to gain popularity as an approach to network security in recent years, follows closely the idea of least privilege.
+We return to this topic in a later chapter.

 .. feel like there is more detail to provide here.